lixpose/scripts/README.md

 # lixpose (Linux Compose)

 Automate dependency installation for linux environments.
-Works for containers, VMs and in-place interactively.
+Works for containers, VMs and bare metal.
+Use in scripts or interactively.

 ## About